Problem

 CREATE STATISTICS STATS_Employee_JobTitle on HumanResources.Employee (JobTitle);

-CREATE STATISTICS STATS_SalesTerritory_Group_CountryRegionCode on Sales.SalesTerritory ([Group],CountryRegionCode);
+CREATE STATISTICS STATS_SalesTerritory_Group_CountryRegionCode on

-CREATE STATISTICS STATS_Address_StateProvinceIDFiltered_City ON Person.Address ( City ) WHERE StateProvinceID = 79;
+ON Person.Address ( City ) WHERE StateProvinceID = 79;

 Options for manually created SQL Server Statistics

-When you manually create statistics you also have the option of how much data should be sampled.
+Manually creating statistics offers the option for sampling data.
 Sampling can have a big impact on the amount of time it takes to generate statistics for very large tables.
 The obvious drawback of this though is that the less data you sample the less accurate your statistics become.
 For large tables though, it is sometimes the best option as a full scan would take too much time.
-Examples of the TSQL for both of these options is below as well as the two options available when sampling data.
-These options include specifying the number of rows or a percentage of the current table size to sample.

-Where are SQL Server Statistics stored
+SQL Server Statistics Storage

 - sys.stats